Founder & product insight

 Orena entity facts; Orena press kit

-The reader wants practical context about "Why we keep beginner focus areas simple for beginner facial wellness" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Beginner simplicity: beginner focus areas" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step